jenkinsci/gitlab-branch-source-plugin/README.md

 * `Disable GitLab project avatar` - Disable avatars of GitLab project(s).
 It is not possible to fetch avatars when API has no token authentication or project is private.
 So you may use this option as a workaround.
 We will fix this issue in a later release.

-* `Project Naming Strategy` - Choose whether you want `project name` or the `project path (with namespace)` as job names of each project.
-Users generally prefer the first option but due to legacy reasons we have `project path (with namespace)` as default naming scheme.
+* `Project Naming Strategy` - Choose whether you want `project name`, the `full project path (with namespace)`, `contextual project path (partial namespace`, or `simple project path (no namespace)` as job names of each project.
+Due to legacy reasons, we have `project path (with namespace)` as default naming scheme.
 Note if a job is already created and the naming strategy is changed it will cause projects and build logs to be destroyed.

 * `Filter by name (with regex)` - Filter the type of items you want to discover in your project based on the regular expression specified.
 For example, to discover only `master` branch, `develop` branch and all Merge Requests add `(master|develop|MR-.*)`.